sanzog03/fieldcampaign_frontend/README.md

-# Setting up the Cesium Implementations
+# Setting up the FCX Playground

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and wrapped with [CRACO](https://github.com/dilanx/craco).